-Excavations during the second half of the 20th century revealed both its purpose and the extent of its associated structures.
+During the second half of the 20th century, excavations revealed both its purpose and the extent of its associated structures.
 Today the considerable surviving portions of the ancient overpass complex may be viewed by the public within the Jerusalem Archaeological Park.
 As it is adjacent to Jerusalem’s Western Wall worship area, a portion is used by some groups as a place of prayer.

 The Mikvahs(Jewish Ritual Baths)